alexvanin/fleast/README.md

 Least-favourite twitch streamers here

 ## Change Log
+### 1.6
+- Fixed bug, when IRL query could contain several copies of one stream

 ### 1.5
 - IRL section is back with IRL query
 - Fixed bug when games with `&` symbol could not found correctly.